 Another good thing about learning Chinese is that most prefer German, French, or Spanish to Chinese due to its complexity.

 That’s why it is beneficial if you don’t want to face too much competition going forward.
 The Mandarin plays a vital role in the export and import industry.

 6. Korean (한국어 / Hangugeo)

-I think most people are learning the Korean language in India because of K-Pop, K-Dramas, and K-Movies.
-A large number of young people across the world are fascinated by the country’s K-pop artists such as Big Bang, BTS, Girls Generation, and more.
+A large number of young people worldwide are fascinated by the country’s K-pop artists such as Big Bang, BTS, Girls Generation, and more.

 7. Arabic (عربى / Al-‘Arabiyyah)

 If you are one of those simpletons, who think Arabic is a language of Muslims.